 This policy outlines the Occupational Health and Safety requirements in workplaces for testing and tagging of electrical equipment.

-- The requires the Department, so far as is reasonably practicable, to provide and maintain for employees a working environment that is safe and without risks to health.
+- The Occupational Health and Safety (OHS) Act requires the department, so far as is reasonably practicable, to provide and maintain for employees a working environment that is safe and without risks to health.

-- The principal and/or their delegate must manage the risks with electrical equipment by ensuring that all electrical equipment is tested and tagged as per the and all results are added on the
+- The principal and/or their delegate must manage the risks with electrical equipment by ensuring that all electrical equipment is tested and tagged as per the Testing and Tagging of Electrical Equipment Frequency and all results are added on the Electrical Equipment Register or

 - Under the OHS Act 2004, employees while at work must take reasonable care for their own health and safety and the safety of others who may be affected by their actions or omissions.